Learn together. Build together.

 Rahul · ECE11:11

-That was it—swapped. 🤦 Thanks, logging now looks clean.
+That fixed it — swapped the wires.
+Thanks, logging now looks clean.

 Chat snippet